kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 2) playerInput was being called before the sequence had finished displaying, this resulted in multiple playerInput calls once showSequence was called to replay the sequence.
 This was leading to multiple instances of the sequence playing at the same time giving a haywire appearance.

-The fix for this bug is outlined in the problem above (labelled haywire display)
+The fix for this bug is outlined in the problem labelled 'haywire display' above.

+## Bugs not fixed
+### Problem
+If there is no player input the game stops at this point - the sequence should replay after an interval?
+### Result
+I initially wanted the sequence to replay after a time of inactivity and did attempt to develop some code to this effect.
+However I realised if the player had left the game and it continued to play sound and lights not only might it be irritating, but it might run down the device battery.

+I decided not to implement this fix at this time and come up with an alternative solution.